 Therefore several methods have emerged to improve the power factor such as capacitor banks, synchronous generators, static VAr compensators, and phase advances.
 The equations of power factor are used in this paper.
 Equation expresses the reference active power obtained by the product of the direct axis for reference voltage and the current from the PV system.
 Also, equation describes the reference reactive power that is absorbed or injected from the PV inverter to maintain the bus voltage and it is obtained by product quadrature axis reference reactive voltage and current.
-Moreover, equation presents the apparent reference power, which is the product of actual voltage and actual current.
-Dividing the reference active power by apparent reference power led to obtaining the reference power, apparent power, and power factor measured at the point of connection PV solar system.
+Moreover, equation presents the apparent reference power by apparent reference power led to obtaining the reference power factor as presented in equation.
+Also, equations describe the active power, reactive power, apparent power, and power factor measured at the point of connection PV solar system.